johnjprater/dropbox_exercise/README.md

 ## Getting Started
 This has been developed on Windows for Python 3.9.4, and has not been tested on other platforms.

-Spin up the server first using the following command:
+Spin up the server first using the following command (from <location of cloned repo>/dropbox_exercise):
 ```
 python dropbox/server.py <destination directory>
 ```